Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

     <img src="../../assets/flim-studio/flim-studio-home.PNG" alt="Logo"">
 </div>

-Here you can perform several sections:
+Here you can perform several actions:

 * **Load a seved experiment**
 The "Last experiment saved" section shows a list of saved experiments, for each of them you can read the name on the top of the figure and the data at the bottom.